Seth Rogen Issues Apology After Photos Of Child With Blackface Surface From Movie Set

 “It is important for me to cast a person with similar complexion and physical stature to the actors they are standing in for, a photography director said.
 “In regards to makeup, I’ve seen wigs used and powder to take down shine, but maybe not as extreme as what is being suggested here.”

 Rogen is not the first celebrity to face backlash for using blackface makeup.
-Most recently, the Inquisitr shared that model Gigi Hadid faced quite a bit of scrutiny after she appeared on the cover of Vogue Italia’s May, 2018, issue.
-In the photo Hadid noticeably looked a couple of shades darker than she regularly does.
+Most recently, the Inquisitr shared that model Gigi Hadid faced quite a bit of scrutiny after she appeared on the cover of Vogue Italia’s May 2018, issue.
+In the photo, Hadid noticeably looked a couple of shades darker than she regularly does.

 GiGi Hadid’s BIZARRE Vogue Italia shoot under fire for “Blackface” https://t.co/kHGTQrxuAD